TosbackCgusBridge-Bot/CGUs-versions/Landsend/Privacy Policy.md

     FEATURED SHOPS

     *   New Arrivals
-    *   Swim Shop
+    *   Our Favorite Summer Dresses
+    *   The Starfish Collection
     *   Wear to Work
-    *   Summer Sneak Peek
     *   Tunic Shop
-    *   Starfish Collection
     *   Swim Finder
-    *   Cardigan Shop
     *   Sale

     SHOP BY SIZE RANGE